Relativity (Star Trek: Voyager): Reception

+Screen Rant said this was the tenth-best episode of Star Trek: Voyager, based on IMDb rating of 8.6 out of 10. io9 ranked this one of the "must watch" episodes from the series.

-In 2018, CBR ranked this one of the top-twenty time travel themed episodes of all Star Trek series.
-That same year, CBR rated the spacecraft from 29th century featured in this episode, the "Relativity", the 4th most powerful spacecraft in the Star Trek universe, noting its ability to transport people across time and space.
+Den of Geek suggested "Relativity" for a binge-watching guide that focused on Star Trek: Voyager episodes featuring time travel.
+"Relativity" was noted by SyFy Wire as 14 of 15 of the top time travel episodes in the Star Trek franchise.
+Comic Book Resources (CBR) ranked this one of the top-twenty time-travel-themed episodes of all Star Trek series.
+CBR also rated the spacecraft from the 29th century featured in this episode, the Relativity, the 4th-most-powerful spacecraft in the Star Trek universe, noting its ability to transport people across time and space.

-In 2020, io9 ranked this one of the "must watch" episodes from the series.

-In 2020, SyFy called "Relativity" a "fun, ticking-clock caper" and pointed it out as an example of fresh exploration of time travel in the Star Trek franchise.
-They commended it as an "exciting episode" with an "impressive" plot-twist ending.
+SyFy Wire called it a "fun, ticking-clock caper", pointing it out as an example of fresh exploration of time travel in the Star Trek franchise, commending it as an "exciting episode" with an "impressive" plot-twist ending.

-In 2020, ScreenRant said this was the tenth best episode of Star Trek: Voyager, based on IMDB rating of 8.6 out of 10.

-Tor.com in 2021 said this was a good vehicle for Seven, and were also very happy with Janeway giving the episode 8 out 10.
-They were a bit confused about the details of the time travel plot, but noted references to other episodes and films in the Star Trek universe and overall felt it was a fun time travel story.
+Tor.com said this was a good vehicle for Seven, and were also very happy with Janeway, giving the episode 8 out 10.
+They were a bit confused about the details of the time-travel plot, but noted references to other episodes and films in the Star Trek universe and overall felt it was a fun time-travel story.
 They were happy with the guest stars, especially Jay Karnes and Bruce McGill, who they said were "two of the finer actors of our time."

-Watching guides

-SyFy recommend "Relativity" for their Seven of Nine binge-watching guide.
-In 2015, Den of Geek suggested "Relativity" for a binge-watching guide that focused on Star Trek: Voyager episodes featuring time travel.